saqibs98/OS/README.md

-# OS
+# Operating Systems Assignemnt
-This repository is about the question of assignment of OS
+This assignment contains C-language questions about threads,child processes using fork method.